 Kerri is a human rights lawyer at ARCH Disability Law Centre.
 She has been involved in disability rights litigation at various tribunals and courts, including the Supreme Court of Canada.
-Kerri has presented law reform and policy submissions to legislative committees, governments, administrative bodies and the United Nations Committee on the Rights of Persons with Disabilities.
+Kerri has presented law reform and policy submissions about disability law issues to legislative committees, governments, administrative bodies and the United Nations Committee on the Rights of Persons with Disabilities.
 She has authored law reform reports for the Law Commission of Ontario, the Canadian Human Rights Commission and the Government of Canada.
-Kerri has delivered extensive public legal education to communities of persons with disabilities, and has guest lectured on disability rights issues.
-Before joining ARCH, Kerri worked at a community legal clinic where she provided legal advice and conducted community organizing on housing rights and social assistance programs, immigration and refugee issues, human trafficking, and as a law clerk to Superior Court judges.
-Kerri holds degrees in law and social work and received her LL.B., B.C.L. and Master of Social Work degrees with great distinction.
-Before attending law school, Kerri worked with adults with mental health disabilities and children labelled with intellectual disabilities.
+Kerri has delivered extensive public legal education to diverse disability communities, and has guest lectured on disability rights issues.
+Before joining ARCH, Kerri worked on housing rights, social assistance programs, immigration and refugee issues, human trafficking, and as a law clerk to Superior Court judges.
+Kerri holds degrees in law and social work from McGill University.

 Lila Refaie, Bilingual Intake Lawyer and Student Programs Lead

-Lila Refaie was called to the Bar of Ontario in 2012.
+Lila was called to the Bar of Ontario in 2012.
 She articled in the Prescott-Russell community legal clinic, in Hawkesbury, ON.
 After she was called to the Bar, she briefly practiced family law and immigration law in Ottawa.
 In March 2013, she returned to the Prescott-Russell community legal clinic as staff lawyer, where she primarily practiced tenant law and social assistance law.
 In mid-July 2017, she joined ARCH Disability Law Centre as a contract staff lawyer.

 Mariam Shanouda, Staff Lawyer